VOLTTRON/volttron/docs/source/devguides/agent_development/Agent-Development.rst

         def _handle_publish(self, peer, sender, bus, topic, headers, message):
+            #By default no action is taken.
             pass

 Agent Lifecycle Events
 ^^^^^^^^^^^^^^^^^^^^^^

-Methods may be setup to be called at agent startup and shudown:
+Methods may be setup to be called at agent startup and shutdown:

 ::

         @Core.receiver("onstart")
         def onstart(self, sender, **kwargs):
             """
-            This is method is called once the Agent has successfully connected to the platform.
+            This method is called once the Agent has successfully connected to the platform.
-            This is a good place to setup subscriptions if they are not dynamic or do any other startup activities that require a connection to the message bus.
+            This is a good place to setup subscriptions if they are not dynamic or to do any other startup activities that require a connection to the message bus.
             Called after any configurations methods that are called at startup.